cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-log-verifier.md

 ---
-title: AcraLogVerifier
+title: acra-log-verifier
 bookCollapseSection: true
 weight: 3
 ---

-# AcraLogVerifier
+# acra-log-verifier

-AcraLogVerifier is command-line utility that verifies secure logs dumped from AcraServer/AcraTranslator/AcraConnector started with `--audit_log_enable=true` flag.
+`acra-log-verifier` is command-line utility that verifies secure logs dumped from AcraServer/AcraTranslator/AcraConnector started with `--audit_log_enable=true` flag.

 It expects symmetric key to decrypt keys from keystore from  `ACRA_MASTER_KEY` environment variable in pair `--keys_dir` flag or from HashiCorp Vault together with `--vault_*` flags.